DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxProgressBar/1 Configuration/statusFormat.md

 The customized progress status string.

 ---
-A function passed to this option should take on a numeric value and return a formatted value.
+A function passed to this property should take on a numeric value and return a formatted value.
 For instance, you can add a "%" sign after a value.
-In this case, the function passed to the **statusFormat** option should look like the following.
+In this case, the function passed to the **statusFormat** property should look like the following.

     <!--JavaScript-->
     function(ratio, value) {